 Because higher asset prices make people wealthier, they become more creditworthy.
 This encourages more lending activity and higher spending.

 When central banks judge that debt growth is too fast and the capacity of the economy is running above what’s sustainable (such that inflation is rising), they will do the opposite and tighten policy.
-They will raise interest rates and run-off their balance sheets.
+They will raise interest rates and run-off their balance sheets, or reverse QE.

 This makes cash more attractive relative to bonds, and (usually) bonds more attractive relative to equities.
 (Equities are higher duration, higher risk securities than bonds and may do worse in a rising rate environment than bonds if corporate earnings don’t keep up in conjunction.)